Western Isles HVDC connection: Project history

 Initial planning for the link had started before 2008.

 In 2010, a needs case was submitted to Ofgem, but was subsequently withdrawn.

 In 2013, a needs case was sent back by Ofgem within a month, querying why it was being submitted at a time when generators were seeking, but had not received, enhanced CfD support.

 By April 2014, the proposal was for a 450MW single circuit HVDC link.
 At this time, the project was locked into a cycle of regulatory uncertainty: Ofgem would not sanction a link without a confirmed need; wind farm developers could not finalise their plans without a confirmed link.
 According to the Scottish Government's Grid Access Study:

-In August 2018, the case for a 600MW connecter was submitted to Ofgem.
+In August 2018, the case for a 600MW connector was submitted to Ofgem.

 In Sept 2019, the proposed Stornoway Wind Farm in Lewis failed to win a Contract for Difference (CfD), raising doubts about the future of the link.

 In July 2022, Stornoway Wind Farm on Lewis won a Contract for Difference (CfD) for 200MW capacity at a strike price of £46.39/MWh (at 2012 prices).

 In July 2022, the electricity system operator, National Grid plc, published its "Pathway to 2030", which reaffirmed the need for a link, and proposing to increase the power capacity from 600MW to 1.8GW.